-From version 4.0 on, a fourth tab now lets you export your KeySwitch & Expression Map settings.
+From version 4.1 on, the Device Manager lets you additionally export your settings as presets.
 This allows you to save easily your key switches as a backup, to quickly clone them to other instruments or to share them with other users.

 Here you will find more information on how to control your key switches with the piano, where to position them best and so on.

 The MIDI Control section of the KeySwitch & Expression Map offers you the possibility to record or edit MIDI controls directly in the Arrangement View.
 The most common MIDI CCs are listed by their names for a good overview.
 Additionally, you can define up to eight custom CC numbers.